topcoder-platform/ide-ext-atom/README.md

 -   "Topcoder: Login": to login in Topcoder using your username and password.
 -   "Topcoder: Logout": to logout, clear the token of current user.
--   "Topcoder: View Open Challenges": Show open challenges in Mark Down format
+-   "Topcoder: View Open Challenges": Show open challenges in in HTML format.
+Clicking on a link of the challenge will open a new tab containing details of the challenge(If user hasn't registered such challenge, it will contain a registration button).
 -   "Topcoder: Upload Submission": Uploads the open workspace as challenge submission.
 You need to specify the `challengeId` in `.topcoderrc` file. (refer to the [configuration](#configuration))

+## Run lint

+Run `npm run lint` to find lint errors.

 ## Run unit tests

 1. Run `npm install` in `topcoder-workflow` folder.
 2. Configure `config/test.js`, if you need. (you should be good to go with existing config)
 3. You have 3 alternatives to run tests, choose one below.
-   1. Run `apm test` in `topcoder-workflow` folder.
+    -   Run `apm test` in `topcoder-workflow` folder.
-   2. Run `npm test` in `topcoder-workflow` folder.
+    -   Run `npm test` in `topcoder-workflow` folder.
-   3. Run `View -> Developer -> Run Package Specs`, within Atom window.
+    -   Run `View -> Developer -> Run Package Specs`, within Atom window.